akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active-examples.md

    (local) timestamp the bid was registered.
  * We need to make sure that no timestamp is used twice in the same replica (missing in this example).
- * If there's a tie between the timestamp, we define an arbitrary but deterministic ordering on the replicas, in our case we just compare the name strings of the replicass.
+ * If there's a tie between the timestamp, we define an arbitrary but deterministic ordering on the replicas, in our case we just compare the name strings of the replicas.
 That's why we need to keep the identifier of the replica where a bid was registered for every `Bid`.

 If the new bid was higher, we keep this one as the new highest and keep the amount of the former highest as the `highestCounterOffer`.